 Located inconspicuously behind the Quiet Observation Area, the Ivy Creek Foundation Education Building is a rustic, one-story structure capable of seating 65 people.
 The design includes passive solar features backed by a geothermal heating and cooling system, high performance windows, and the use of non-toxic materials.
 Slate used in the countertops and roof was mined locally.
 In addition to the oak timber frame structure, the wood paneled interior and hand made tables and cabinets represent eight different native species of wood sustainably harvested and donated by Northland Forest Products.

-The building is disability accessible and located off an existing paved walkway.
+The building is wheelchair accessible and located off an existing paved walkway.

 Design and Craftsmanship